ashokram95/Marketting-Analytics-with-Excel-/README.md

 # Marketting-Analytics-with-Excel-
-Given with Marketting data with Channel details ,Order,Revenue info , we can perform the analysis with excels to answer the busniess queries
+Given with Marketting data with Channel details ,Order,Revenue info , we can perform the analysis with excels to answer the busniess queries can use Visuvalisation , pivot chats as per need